-The Office of Veterans’ Affairs serves to help assimilate veterans into the campus community and its environment.
-The office provides a myriad of services all designed to assist veterans in the pursuit of their educational objectives.
+The Office of Veterans Affairs serves to help assimilate veterans into the campus community and its environment.
+The office provides a myriad of services designed to assist veterans in pursuing their educational objectives.

 Assistance begins by helping veterans select a program of study which is suitable to their aptitudes, interests, and abilities.
-Once a program has been selected, and the college has accepted veterans, they are assisted in completing their paperwork to be certified by the Department of Veterans’ Affairs.
-Before certification, official transcripts from high school and all post-secondary training attempted must be submitted and evaluated so that credit for previous training may be granted where appropriate.
+Once a program has been selected, and the college has accepted veterans, they are assisted in completing their paperwork to be certified by the Department of Veterans Affairs.
+Before certification, official transcripts from high school and all post-secondary training attempts must be submitted and evaluated to give credit for previous training where appropriate.

 Students must submit a certified copy of their DD-214 (Report of Discharge) or DD2384 (NOBE) and a 22-1990 (Application for Benefits).
 After completing the original application and providing supporting documents, veterans must be certified by this office.
 This certification must show complete identifying information, file number, course name, any previous credit allowed, enrollment period, expected graduation date, and additional information as needed.

-Veterans who are experiencing academic difficulties in degree/diploma programs are advised to request tutorial assistance, which is provided free of charge.
+Veterans experiencing academic difficulties in degree/diploma programs are advised to request tutorial assistance free of charge.
 Veterans whose average falls below a two-point-zero (2.0) or “C” average GPA are placed on probation and advised through a probation letter.
 Veterans who fail to make satisfactory progress are terminated (ECC termination letter) and advised by the college and the Veterans Administration.

 The college programs are approved for the training of veterans.
 Veterans and eligible veterans’ dependents who wish to pursue their education under the G.I.
-Bill ® must be counseled at the college by the Veterans’ Counselor.
+Bill ® must be counseled by the college’s Veterans’ Counselor.